Belly Belly Bread by Hedda Bauer

 Hedda Bauer's project, Belly Belly Bread, is a micro-opera in three acts—a performative and installation-based work exploring the dramaturgy of a diva, the exaggerated expressions of Greek tragedy, and the roles of 1950s mothers at home.

-During two performances, the audience is invited to back up the diva—supporting Bauer as they sing the opera piece, confronting the divine presence of Maria Callas, failing, and trying again.
+During two performances, the audience is invited to back up the diva(s) by burring—a belly support exercise—supporting Bauer as they sing the opera piece, confronting the divine presence of Maria Callas, failing, and trying again.
+Something is constantly moving within the home at All all all, whether it’s a crash from the bread drapes, or the sound installation ticking and dripping.

 Show dates: